17 Best Things To Do In Colonia Del Sacramento, Uruguay

 From Buenos Aires

-If you are coming from Buenos Aires, you can opt to travel to Colonia del Sacramento by bus – there are daily buses departing from Retiro bus station.
+If you are coming from Buenos Aires, you can opt to travel to Colonia del Sacramento by bus.
+There are daily buses departing from the Retiro bus station.
 However, the trip takes around 7 hours, so if you are only planning to spend a day or two there, it’s better to opt for the ferry.

-There are three ferry companies that connect Buenos Aires to Colonia del Sacramento several times a day.
-They all more or less depart at the same time and you can buy tickets online.
+Three ferry companies connect Buenos Aires to Colonia del Sacramento several times a day.
+They all depart at the same time, and you can buy tickets online.

-COLONIA EXPRESS – Another well known company, other than the plain ferry tickets it also sells tour packages.
+COLONIA EXPRESS – Another well-known company, other than the plain ferry tickets also sells tour packages.
 Ferries depart from the other side of Puerto Madero.

 SEACAT COLONIA – Lesser known and cheaper than Buquebus, what’s interesting is that the ferries actually are those of Buquebus and depart from the Buquebus terminal in Puerto Madero.